keboola/developers-docs/extend/generic-extractor/config/jobs/children.md

 Placeholders are defined globally, which means that the second nested child job to `user/{user-id}/orders` does not define any because it relies on those defined by its parent job (which happen to be correct).
 Also the deepest child defines only the `order-id` placeholder because, again, the `user-id` placeholder was defined in some of its parents.

-Even though the placeholders are defined globally, the ones defined in child jobs override the ones in the parent jobs.
-For example, in the following (probably **very incorrect**) configuration the `1:user-id` placeholder in the deepest child will really contain the `orderId` value.
+Although the placeholders are defined globally, the ones defined in child jobs override the ones in the parent jobs.
+For example, in the following (probably **very incorrect**) configuration, the `1:user-id` placeholder in the deepest child will really contain the `orderId` value.

 {% highlight json %}
 "jobs": [